 It’s the season to open the windows, put away the winter coats and, best of all, get your kids outside.
-With most camps canceled this summer, kids may need more organized activities at home to stay active, healthy and entertained.
+With many kid-friendly activities being cancelled this year, kids may need more things to do at home to stay active, healthy and entertained.
 While toddlers may need simpler outdoor activities, school-age kids are able to spend more time and energy outside, but this also means a bit more planning on your part.
 Don’t sweat it—we’ve got you covered!
-Here are 18 kid-friendly outdoor activities for kids for a camp-less summer.
+Here are 20 outdoor activities for kids during the spring season.

 1. Bring out the Binoculars